 NOTE: We are specifying “nylon” webbing because it is softer, which matches best with this bag’s design.
 You can find this type of webbing online or at many outdoor stores.
 We sourced ours from The Rainshed.

-- ELEVEN double cap rivets; we used gold
+- ELEVEN double cap rivets; we used brass

 - Rivet setting tools for your rivets; we like to use Dritz Double Cap Rivets and their Rivet Setting Tools.